URGENT: We're ready to fight for the Bay—are you?

 • At the state and federal level, we’ve successfully lobbied for legislation to help stop trash at the source, by limiting single-use plastic.

-• And we’ve filed lawsuits and have legally-binding agreements against some of the cities with the most polluted urban runoff in the Bay Area.
+• We’ve filed lawsuits and have legally-binding agreements with some of the cities that have the most polluted urban runoff in the Bay Area.

 Coho salmon may be particularly vulnerable to a toxic compound in urban runoff from car tires (Photo: Bureau of Land Management)